 There is a potential risk of serious and sometimes fatal side effects related to blood clots, leading to heart attack or stroke in patients receiving EYLEA.

-Serious side effects related to the injection procedure are rare but can occur including infection inside the eye, clouding in the lens, and retinal detachments.
+Serious side effects related to the injection procedure are rare but can occur including infection inside the eye, retinal detachment, cataract, increased pressure in the eye, and vitreous detachment.

 It is important that you contact your doctor right away if you think you might be experiencing any side effects.